 Sharing a rare behind-the-scenes look inside the world of entertainment, the Warner Bros.
 Studio Tour Hollywood (WBSTH) offers guests an intimate view of the inner workings of a thriving motion picture and television studio.
 The latest addition to the WBSTH experience is Stage 48: Script to Screen, a self-guided, interactive soundstage that explores each phase of the film and television production process.

 In addition, the Studio Facilities group is responsible for managing Warner Bros.
-Studios Leavesden (WBSL), the company’s 160-acre production facility in the U.K. Since purchasing the site in 2010 – and becoming the only major studio with a permanent base in the U.K. – Warner Bros. has filmed numerous productions at WBSL’s redeveloped facilities, most recently “Ready Player One,” the just-released “Fantastic Beasts: The Crimes of Grindelwald” and the upcoming “Wonder Woman 1984.”
+Studios Leavesden (WBSL), the company’s 160-acre production facility in the U.K. Since purchasing the site in 2010 – and becoming the only major studio with a permanent base in the U.K. – Warner Bros. has filmed numerous productions at WBSL’s redeveloped facilities, most recently “Ready Player One,” “Fantastic Beasts: The Crimes of Grindelwald” and the upcoming “Wonder Woman 1984.”
 This U.K. facility is also the home of Warner Bros.
 Studio Tour London – The Making of Harry Potter, a multi-media visitor attraction that showcases many of the iconic sets, props and costumes from the eight Harry Potter films, giving fans a look behind the scenes to understand how these magnificent films were made.